Activision Blizzard sees uptick in live games from Blizzard and King in strong Q2

-Activision Blizzard reported its earnings for the second quarter ended June 30 beat Wall Street’s expectations on both earnings and revenues.
+Activision Blizzard reported today that its earnings for the second quarter ended June 30 beat Wall Street’s expectations on both earnings and revenues.

 But the stock price fell 3% in after-hours trading, presumably because of weak guidance for the current quarter.